Kendall Jenner Befriends, Hangs Out With Snake

-Supermodel Kendall Jenner spent her Saturday night being held close, and, no, it wasn’t basketball player beau Ben Simmons.
+Supermodel Kendall Jenner spent her Saturday night being held close, and, no, it wasn’t by basketball player beau Ben Simmons, either.
 Interestingly enough, the TV personality got up close and personal to a fairly large snake.
 The 23-year-old showed she was no shrinking violet, as well, letting the serpent coil around her lower forearm.
 Jenner shared the bold gesture with her 106 million followers through her Instagram stories, according to Cosmopolitan.

 The snake, which appeared to be an albino python or boa constrictor, seemed pretty chill about the whole thing.
 Which is good because startled snakes can sometimes lash out if they’re spooked.
 And, you know?
 Snakebites and haute couture do not go well together.
 The Keeping Up With the Kardashian star also shared another video captioned “my son” of her newly found scaly buddy hanging out in its enclosure.

 Fans might remember that Kendall got a huge snake tattoo for a series of covers for V Magazine as evidenced by the photos provided by People Magazine.
 The KUWTK star also wore a nude, snake-covered dress to Cannes.
-In light of all this, it might be safe to assume that the Victoria’s Secret Angel likes snakes.
+In light of all this, it might be safe to assume that the Victoria’s Secret Angel is a fan of snakes.

 @KendallJenner at #Cannes2016 : The Naked Dress Is Back!
 Kendall Jenner Wears a Snake-Covered Frock at Cannes pic.twitter.com/RFKnjf0e2s